 But in just half a decade the cannabis market has become saturated.
 The easing of restrictions made creating a new cannabis product much easier and thus the market has become noisy with many competing businesses, each trying to carve out their niche consumer.
 With a crowded cannabis market, investors have started looking towards another previously taboo substance that’s in the midst of a startup renaissance—the psychedelic mushroom.
 Are we entering a new wave of the “Shroom Boom?”

-Just as medical marijuana laws were the first sign of an upcoming revolution in cannabis, psilocybin is experiencing a shift as psychedelics and especially psychedelic therapeutics gain acceptance and momentum.
+Just as medical marijuana laws were the first sign of an upcoming revolution in cannabis, psilocybin is experiencing a shift as psychedelics and especially psychedelic therapies gain acceptance and momentum.
 Denver, Santa Cruz and Oakland have all decriminalized psilocybin and in 2020 New York City became the first city to have a legislator introduce a decriminalization bill, rather than an activist group.

 “A decision [like that] by FDA is the ultimate signal for investors,” said Brad Loncar, a biotech investor with Loncar Investments told CNBC last year.
 “It shows that there’s a regulatory path forward for this class of drugs, which typically causes a flood of investment in the area.”